Lalit1112/obsidian-ai-assistant/README.md

 ## Latest Updates

-- Chat interface has been updated; you can now delete messages and edit your past messages.
-- Claude Sonnet 3.5 latest, Opus latest and GPT-4o mini, o1-preview and o1-mini are now available.
+- Claude 4 models and OpenAI o3 / o4 series are now available.

 ## How to use